 Related: Top 10 Hotels and Resorts

-I was lucky enough to stay at the JW Marriott Marco Island Beach Resort, where I loved my room, ocean view and all the amenities.
+I was lucky enough to stay at the JW Marriott Marco Island Beach Resort on Collier Blvd., where I loved my room, ocean view and all the amenities.

 The only downside for me was the staff all wears the fun, brightly colored prints of Lily Pulitzer.
 I brought a Lilly blouse with me, but never wore it for fear of being mistaken for someone who works there and not being able to answer any questions a guest may have.